erendn/outrun-js/README.md

 <div align="center">
 <img src="./readme-images/logo.gif" >
 </div>

-This project is an imitation of Sega's arcade racing game [Out Run](https://en.wikipedia.org/wiki/Out_Run).
+This project is an imitation of Sega's arcade racing game <a href="https://en.wikipedia.org/wiki/Out_Run">Outrun</a>.
 While some parts of the project are directly imitated from the original game, some parts do not exist in the original game.

 ## To-Do List
 * Transmission algorithm